WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 Who: Fast food eaters, delivery orderers, party planners, everyone…

 Stop: USED MOTOR OIL DUMPING INTO STORM DRAINS – Every liter of illegally dumped used motor oil can contaminate up to 1 million liters of fresh water.
 There are many places you can get your motor oil changed inexpensively and cleanly.
-Also, most hardware stores and mechanics have hazardous material disposal systems.
+Also, most hardware stores and mechanics have hazardous material disposal collection systems.
 Call your local government to locate the best drop off location near you.

 Who: Car owners (non-EV), DIY car lovers, Boat Owners…